 Besides writing articles in various publications and coauthoring the Trade Secrets & Noncompete Blog, Mr. Altieri is a frequent guest speaker at business and professional group conferences and participates in Epstein Becker Green's Continuing Legal Education Program.
 He also serves on the firm's Quality Assurance Committee and Board of Directors.
 A graduate of Fordham Law School, Mr. Altieri clerked for the Honorable Juan Torruella of the U.S. District Court for the District of Puerto Rico and interned in the United States Attorney's Office for the Southern District of New York.

-Mr. Altieri has been recognized in Avenue's "Legal Elite" list of New York litigation attorneys.
-He has also been listed in Who's Who in America and Who's Who in American Law.
+Mr. Altieri has been recognized in Avenue's "Legal Elite" list of New York litigation attorneys; in Who's Who in America; and in Who's Who in American Law.
+He has also been selected by his peers for inclusion in The Best Lawyers in America© (2016) in the field of Litigation - Labor and Employment.

 - Fordham University (J.D., 1980)